The Basics of Filing a Federal Tax Return for Businesses

 Partnerships, Multiple-Member LLCs, and S-Corporations.

-Each owner, partners, and members will receive a Schedule K-1 which includes:
+Each owner, partner, and member will receive a Schedule K-1 which includes:

 Information About the Partnership

 Information About the Partner

 Partner’s Share of Current Year Income, Deductions, Credits, and Other Items

 This is the information you will need to report on your personal tax return.
 The income each member needs to report is based on the percentage of the share that they claim.

 Corporations and LLCs filing as a Corporation

 Corporations and LLCs that file as a corporation are viewed as separate legal entities from their owners.
 Therefore, the tax liability isn’t passed through to the owner but instead taxed on a corporate level.
 Currently, the corporate tax rate is 21% and the corporation and shareholders will both be taxed at this rate.